 Regular Admission

-An applicant whose credentials meet both of the following minimum requirements may be considered for regular admission:
+An applicant who submits the required application materials as listed in the Application section of this catalog and whose credentials meet the following minimum requirement(s) may be considered for regular admission:

 Exceptions to Admissions Policy